Do you smell something odd in your home?

-If you can’t afford a professional mold tester to come out, do what we recommended.
+If you can’t afford a professional mold tester to come out, do what we recommend.
 Every little bit helps!

 How We Can Help

-At the Sponaugle Wellness Institute, we assist in the healing of patients with chronic illness.
+At the Sponaugle Wellness Institute, we assist in the healing of patients with chronic illnesses.
 Dr. Sponaugle specializes in treating Mold Toxicity, Industrial Toxicity, Gut Toxicity, Lyme Disease, and more.

 Now you know the answer to the question, “Why is black mold dangerous?”
 Just listen to some of the lives that we’ve changed through our treatments.

-If you have any additional questions/concerns, please feel free to reach out to us today!
+If you have any additional questions/concerns, please feel free to contact us today!

 Dr. Rick Sponaugle, MD, is a licensed medical doctor in Florida, integrative physician, and board-certified anesthesiologist.
 With an emphasis on Environmental Medicine, Dr. Sponaugle specializes in treating brain and neurological disorders derived from Mold Toxicity, Industrial Toxicity, Gut Toxicity, Neurological Lyme disease, and five additional stealth infections that attack the Brain and Neurological system of most patients.
 Our Medical Director, Rick Sponaugle, MD, is an integrative physician who attempts to prioritize treatment through quality forensic medicine.
 Performing an analysis of 400 numerical bio-markers in his initial consultation, Dr. Sponaugle's goal is to diagnose and treat the underlying cause of your multiple symptoms.